Camps for the academically-gifted child

 - Information and applications for partial financial aid are available upon request.
 Those who qualify for federal free or reduced lunch programs are given first priority, but other requests are considered based on availability of funds.

 - Activities and demonstrations in these programs are designed to be safe and students are taught standard laboratory safety techniques.
 However, the college does not provide insurance for its camps and its liability must be based on fault.
-Heath and insurance information will be required from all participants.
+Health and insurance information will be required from all participants.